drognisep/todoapp/README.md

 * Switch between projects with the dropdown at the top.
 * Re-order tasks within a project in a way that makes sense, like to define priority.
 * Check tasks as done with the checkbox.
-* Update the task summary by double-clicking on the task's text.
+* Update task data by double-clicking on the task's text.
+  * Update the name by double-clicking on the label.
+  * Add a new description by clicking the "Add Description" button.
+  * Update an existing description by double-clicking on the description.

 ## Design priorities
 These are the guiding principles with which I'll add features (or not) to the app.